-Through a partnership with the Alexandria Museum of Art and the LSUA Foundation, the University operates a downtown location providing access to the Alexandria Museum of Art, classes in a wide variety of disciplines, and continuing education.
-The LSUA Foundation also uses the space for a number of functions related to the development efforts of the University.
-The building is a renovated and remodeled former bank building situated along the riverfront in downtown Alexandria on Main Street.
+In 2006, the Alexandria Museum of Art entered into a cooperative endeavor with the LSUA Foundation.
+The museum is located at 933 Main Street in Alexandria.
+In addition to the Museum of Art, this location is used for classes in a wide variety of disciplines and for continuing education.
+The LSUA Foundation also uses the space for functions related to the development efforts of the University.